smpetersgithub/AdvancedSQLPuzzles/Database Articles/Database Dependencies/03_database_dependencies_examples.md

 ### 08. Dropping Objects

-In this example, we will create a valid object and then drop the referencing table, which will cause the view to become invalid.
+In this example, we will create a valid object and then drop the referenced table, which will cause the view to become invalid.

 🔹The `referenced_id` column will update with a NULL marker.